hirokazutei/react-native-spacing-system/README.md

 ## Factory Methods

-Utilize your own space mapping with `Stack`, `Queue` and `Inset` by passing in the space mapping into the factory method provided.
+Create your own spacing component with custom keys by passing in the space mapping object into the factory method provided.

 - `stackFactory()`
 - `queueFactory()`